blauertee/colorwork-knitting-patterns/README.md

  - run the grid_pixelate_tool.py file using python3

 There should be plenty of tutorials available for those steps, they work a bit different depending on you operating system.
 If you have any troubles feel free to wite an issue here.
+## Screenshot of the tool in use
 ![Screenshot showing the tool](https://github.com/blauertee/colorwork-knitting-patterns/blob/main/screenshot.png?raw=true)

+## The original imaged that was used for the screenshot
 ![Example image with a tax the rich slogan](https://github.com/blauertee/colorwork-knitting-patterns/blob/main/tax_the_rich.png?raw=true)